 Originally from Henley-on-Thames, England, Mary has made the North Shore of Kauai her home for over 30 years.
 Now a proud US Citizen, she continues to contribute to the community she loves.
 In the 80’s, Mary was the Activities Director and Promotions Manager for Princeville Corporation, but after Hurricane Iniki devastated the Island, she formed her own company that specialized in coordinating care and concierge services for multi-million dollar North Shore properties.
 For 25 years, Custom Care Company included a home makeover division and property management of Hale Makana, a vacation rental in Princeville.
 Mary enjoyed helping visitors find the perfect rental situation for their budget and style.

 Civic work has included being a board member of the Kauai Humane Society, Treasurer of a small non-profit, and proud volunteer for the Hanalei Bay Rotary club.
-Mary is a founding and current director of the Kaua`i North Shore Community Foundation and is an active member of its Education, Marketing & Finance Committees.
+Mary is a founding and current director of the Kaua`i North Shore Community Foundation and is an active member of its Education, Marketing, and Finance Committees.

-Nance and her husband, Al, have owned their home on Kauai snce 1999.
+Nance and her husband, Al, have owned their home on Kauai since 1999.
 She has been involved in education and learning since college, where she tutored ESL students.
-An avid writer, she was a technical writer for both aerospace and software companies where she created a mentoring program.
-Nance served as Education Director for the Sacramento Chapter of the Society for Technical Communication and created their technical writing competition for high schoolers.
+An avid writer, she was a technical writer for 30 years in various industries including sonstruction, aerospace, and software/technology.
+Nance served as Education Director for the Sacramento Chapter of the Society for Technical Communication, creating their technical writing competition for high schoolers, and created a mentoring program for a company on the mainland.

-Nance served as Secretary for Papa Laua`e o Makana (hula halau), and currently is on the Boards of Directors for Kauai North Shore Community Foundation and Growing Our Own Teachers on Kauai.
+Nance served as Secretary for Hula Halau Pua Ali`i `Ilima Papa Laua`e o Makana, and is currently serving as a member on the Board of Directors for Kauai North Shore Community Foundation and Vice President of Growing Our Own Teachers on Kauai.

 Jonathan received his Bachelor’s degree in psychology in 1971 from Brown University before joining the Peace Corps and serving in Nepal for two years.
 After returning to the U.S. in 1973, Jonathan graduated from Stanford University with a Masters degree in education and taught social studies at Aragon High School in San Mateo, CA. From 1975 to 1977 he taught middle and high school students school at the Escuela Americana in San Salvador, El Salvador, and then returned to Nepal to teach middle school at the Lincoln School in Kathmandu.
 He moved to Oahu in 1979 and became a financial advisor.
 He was ranked the number 1 retail financial advisor in Hawaii by the Hawaii Business magazine in 2008.
 He moved to Kauai in 1998 and is currently semi-retired.